dominictarr/bench-flumelog-offset/README.md

 * `log`: read every record via `flumelog-offset`, but do not parse into json.
 * `json`: same as `log`, except parse into json.

+The Y-axis is in milliseconds, time to read 343 mb file.

 ## results

 ![read time as block size increases](./images/linegraph.png)

-we see here that for all layers, blocksize has a significant effect on performance. although the effect has diminishing returns.
+We see here that for all layers, blocksize has a significant effect on performance. although the effect has diminishing returns.
 64kb seems like a good default.

 ![read time at 16, 32, and 64 kb blocks](./images/barchart.png)